casper-network/docs/source/docs/casper/dapp-dev-guide/deploying-contracts.md

 </details>

-Use the deploy hash to verify the deploy with the `get-deploy` command.
+Verify the deploy details with the `get-deploy` command and the deploy_hash received above.

 ```bash
 casper-client get-deploy \